jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

 about time.
 Most people I talk to have no idea that when it is 8:00 AM in the lovely United States Midwest, in India it is 6:30 PM.
 That is right, not only is the time many hours different than ours, it is staggered 30 minutes.
-Throw in the fact that countries all over the world have different ways of dealing with Daylight Savings Time and sometimes their governments will change it at the last minute and you have many opportunities for error.
+Throw in the fact that countries all over the world have different ways of dealing with Daylight Savings Time and sometimes their governments will change it at the last minute and you have many, many opportunities for error.
 Time is a constant source of discussion when you work with people across the globe.
-That discussion of time costs the world money and effectiveness ([link](http://phys.org/news/2014-03-daylight-energy.html)).
+That discussion of time costs the world money and effectiveness.

 So, I propose a few things.
 First, let me start in the United States.
 Let us abolish Daylight Savings Time.
 There really is no need for this anymore.
-We are not at war, and the cost savings for going through this process twice a year have not been proven out.
-Every person in Illinois who has missed a meeting with a colleague in Indiana when we “spring forward” or “fall back” can verify this.
+We are not at war, and the cost savings for going through this process twice a year have not been [proven out](http://phys.org/news/2014-03-daylight-energy.html).
+Every person in Illinois who has missed a meeting with a colleague in
+Indiana when we “spring forward” or “fall back” can verify this.

-Second, and I assume much more controversially, let us abandon time zones in the states.
-We live in a time and place where we ALL need to be on the same time as a country.
+Second, and I assume much more controversially, let us abandon time zones in the United States.
+We live in a time and place where we
+ALL need to be on the same time as a country.
 In our agrarian past, it may have made sense for 12:00 PM to represent when the sun was at its apex.
 However, for the most part, we are NOT an agrarian society currently.
 Our economy is an information and finance based economy.
 I can guarantee you, stock brokers living in California, don’t wake up at 9:30 AM PST for the opening bell